ramensoftware/windows-11-start-menu-styling-guide/README.md

 BorderBrush:=<RevealBorderBrush Color="Transparent" TargetTheme="1" Opacity="1" />
 ```

-ONLY `RevealBorderBrush` can be used, `RevealBackgroundBrush` is unavailable.
+ONLY `RevealBorderBrush` should be used, `RevealBackgroundBrush` does not work correctly in most scenarios.

 `Opacity` can be changed to increase or decrease the intensity of the effect.